 Then you could argue that we have created a true innovation pipeline.

 Looking to bring the future closer with innovation?
-PLAY partners with the Food Innovation Centre at Monash University to help Australian businesses make innovation a way of life.
+PLAY partners with Monash Food Innovation at Monash University to help Australian businesses make innovation a way of life.

-Click HERE to find out more about how we're helping Australian businesses make innovation happen.
+Find out more about how we're helping Australian businesses make innovation happen below.